New York Crystal Palace

 New York Crystal Palace was an exhibition building constructed for the Exhibition of the Industry of All Nations in New York City in 1853, which was under the presidency of the mayor Jacob Aaron Westervelt.
-The building stood in Reservoir Square.
+The building stood on a site behind the Croton Distributing Reservoir in what is now Bryant Park.
+It was destroyed by fire on October 5, 1858.

 Use in the exhibition

 New York City's 1853 Exhibition was held on a site behind the Croton Distributing Reservoir, between Fifth and Sixth Avenues on 42nd Street, in what is today Bryant Park in the borough of Manhattan.
 The New York Crystal Palace was designed by Georg Carstensen and German architect Charles Gildemeister, and was directly inspired by The Crystal Palace built in London's Hyde Park to house The Great Exhibition of 1851.
 The New York Crystal Palace had the shape of a Greek cross, and was crowned by a dome 100 ft in diameter.
 Like the Crystal Palace of London, it was constructed from iron and glass.
 Construction was handled by engineer Christian Edward Detmold.
-Horatio Allen was the consulting engineer, and Edmund Hurry the consulting architect.
+Horatio Allen was the consulting engineer, and Edmund Cobb Hurry (1807-1875) was the consulting architect.

 President Franklin Pierce spoke at the dedication on July 14, 1853.
 Theodore Sedgwick was the first president of the Crystal Palace Association.
 After a year, he was succeeded by Phineas T. Barnum who put together a reinauguration in May 1854 when Henry Ward Beecher and Elihu Burritt were the featured orators.
 This revived interest in the Palace, but by the end of 1856 it was a dead property.

 Elisha Otis demonstrated the safety elevator, which prevented the fall of the cab if the cable broke, at the Crystal Palace in 1854 in a dramatic presentation.